zenkay/personal-blog/php/wp-content/plugins/easy-table/readme.txt

 * Sortable table column (using tablesorter jQuery plugin)
 * Fancy table design (using Twitter CSS bootstrap)
 * WYSIWYG safe, I mean you can switch HTML/View tab in WordPress editor without breaking the table data.

+= Known bugs and limitation =
+* Enclosure will not work on first cell of a row
+* Chinese characters (and others?) usually stripped down on first cell of a row
+* Unable to create nested table

 = Example usage =